For official team history head to packers.com/history

 In 1956, Chicago Bears founder George Halas, the figurehead of the Packers’ most bitter rival, urged Green Bay residents to vote yes on public funding for a new stadium in 1956 (via Chicago Tribune).
 If not for the new stadium, the team surely wouldn’t have been able to survive.
 The Bears knew they needed the Packers.
 Both teams understood the symbiotic nature of their relationship.
 In fact, years earlier, the Packers accepted a $2,500 IOU from Halas when the Bears were facing financial struggles during the Great Depression (via Milwaukee Journal Sentinel).
 That gesture kept the Packers’ nemesis from folding in 1932.

 These two teams, no matter the hatred that exists, need each other.
 They’re like brothers that have been battling since the roaring twenties.
+However Halas’ good deeds definitely were motivated, primarily, for his own self-interest.

 Although a new stadium came in the late-1950s (what is now known as Lambeau Field), it alone wouldn’t revive a long pathetic team on the field — even though its first game was a Packers win over the Bears.